derektypist/working-tribute-page/README.md

 The tribute page provides my name, slogan, image (including caption) and information.

 The tribute page consists of year, milestone (e.g. Passed driving test at Sidcup, Kent) and url (if any).
 The year is an integer (e.g. 1994).
 The milestone is a string (e.g. Passed driving test at Sidcup, Kent).
 The url is a string, which can be a link to a pdf file or external website (e.g. LinkedIn) where more information of this milestone is achieved.

+In [IQPS Spring Conference 2002](pdf/iqps-spring-conference-2002.pdf), for example, there are documents in:

+    - Confirmation of Booking
+    - Programme
+    - Speakers
+    - Report in Career Secretary

+In [O Levels](pdf/o-level-1986.pdf), for example, there is information in terms of:

+    - Name and Location of School
+    - Boards (e.g. University of London School Examinations Board)
+    - Grades

 Organising principle is timeline.

 An object array called timeline has the structure of the form: